cardano-foundation/CIPs/CIP-0118/README-implicit.md

 functionality must also be implemented (see [DDoS](#ddos)).

-Note that it may be possible that a part of a (valid) validation zone itself constitutes a valid validation zone, e.g. if the full zone contains no intents and therefore no resolving transaction.
+Note that it may be possible that a part of a (valid) validation zone itself constitutes a valid validation zone, e.g. if the partial zone is balanced.
 Such a zone, when observed on the network, can be (locally) deconstructed into smaller zone(s), which can be re-transmitted on the network.
+An arbitrary zone can also be deconstructed and completed with new balancing transactions.
-The resulting smaller zone(s), however, are considered an entirely new validation units.
+In both cases, resulting zone(s) are considered an entirely new validation units.

 ### Wallet and DBSync

 We do not anticipate drastic changes to either, but this requires further investigation.
 The DBSync will likely need to include a way to track the zone ID of transactions it records.
-While wallets should be able to construct request- and fulfill-containing transactions, is possible that additionally, some aspects of the required off-chain infrastructure should be supported, e.g. order-matching and communication.
+It may be desirable but not immediately necessary to integrate support for aspects of the required off-chain infrastructure, e.g. order-matching and communication.

 ### Off-Chain